dekuNukem/duckyPad/getting_started.md

 ### Automatic backups

-* By default, a local backup is created every time `Save` button is pressed.
+* A local backup is created every time `Save` button is pressed.

 * Press `Backup...` button to access the backups.